 Make sure you read this before you schedule your next interview!

 Traditionally, interview questions have focused on simple, straightforward things.
-You might want to find out more about a candidate’s experience, or figure out if they’ll fit in well at your brokerage firm.
+You might want to find out more about a real estate agent’s experience, or figure out if they’ll fit in well at your real estate brokerage firm.
 Interview questions can do all that, and much more if you approach them in a strategic way.

 Many of the best questions in an interview tend to be unusual, or at least unexpected.
 These questions help you test how the candidate will perform when they’re no longer in their comfort zone.
 It’s not always about the questions – it’s about how the conversation goes after they ask it.

 In the world of real estate, you can expect that prospective home buyers will ask some difficult or surprising questions.
-Your agents need to be poised to answer those in a confident, professional way.
+The agents you sponsor need to be poised to answer those in a confident, professional way.